-A Photographer's Dream; Namibia Boasts Wild Seascapes, Rugged Mountains, Immense Deserts, Stunning Wildlife And Colonial Cities.
-Boasting Some Of The Highest Sand Dunes In The World.
+NAMIBIA - A Photographer's Dream Namibia is the ultimate land of discovery and soul-searching, Rugged Mountains, Immense Deserts, Stunning Wildlife And Colonial Cities with The Highest Sand Dunes In The World.

 Come travel with us on a Namibia Safari, and experience for yourself why the ancient dwellers referred to Namibia , as ‘the land God made in anger’ .
 From Canyons to Coasts, Deserts to Dunes, Namibia has it all and is a magnificent country full of contrasts.
 The red sand dunes at Sossusvlei, the prolific wildlife that gathers around waterholes and the pans of Etosha National Park; and the Fish River Canyon, the second largest natural gorge in the World, are the country’s three best-known attractions, but there are many others that make Namibia a ‘must visit’ destination.

 We suggest photographers take a Swakopmund safari to the extraordinary ‘Moon Landscape’, a seemingly never-ending range of bizarre, barren hills resembling the Lunar Sea of Tranquility.
 It is best visited at sunrise or sunset.

 Stunning Fish River Canyon is the second largest canyon in the world, after the Grand Canyon – it is 161km long, up to 27km wide and 550m deep and was formed about 500 million years ago.
 You can hike the canyon but only during the cooler months between May and September.
 The hike takes 5 days and there are no hotels along the way.

 - Two spectacular deserts – the Kalahari and Namib.

 - The Namib desert, at 80 million years, is the world’s oldest desert.
 Namib means “open space”.

 - Namibia is the second least densely populated country on earth.